Illuminati (comics): Earth-976

-In this reality, the Illuminati consisted of Iron Man, Mister Fantastic, Namor, Black Bolt, Doctor Doom and Magneto.
-The Superhuman Registration Act and the Initiative were successfully implemented because Doctor Doom and Magneto were members of the Illuminati.
+On Earth-976, the Illuminati consists of Iron Man, Mister Fantastic, Namor, Black Bolt, Doctor Doom and Magneto.
+Doom and Magneto's influence ensures the creation of the Superhuman Registration Act and the Initiative.

 Earth-2319

-This Illuminati included Mister Fantastic, Doctor Doom, the Black Panther, Yellowjacket, Captain Britain (Betsy Braddock), Captain Britain (Brian Braddock), Iron Man and Emma Frost.
-They and their world were destroyed by Mapmakers during an incursion event.
+On Earth-2319, the Illuminati consists of Mister Fantastic, Doctor Doom, Black Panther, Yellowjacket, Captain Britain (Betsy Braddock), Captain Britain (Brian Braddock), Iron Man, and Emma Frost.
+They and their world are destroyed by Mapmakers during an incursion.

 Earth-23099

-This Illuminati included Mister Fantastic, Iron Man, Professor X, Shuri, Black Panther, Black Bolt, Magneto and Mar-Vell.
-They and their world were destroyed by Black Priests during an incursion.
+On Earth-23099, the Illuminati consists of Mister Fantastic, Iron Man, Professor X, Shuri, Black Panther, Black Bolt, Magneto, and Mar-Vell.
+They and their world are destroyed by Black Priests during an incursion.

 Marvel Apes

 In the Marvel Apes universe, the Illuminati are referred to as the Prime Eight.
-They consist of Black Bolt, Cleook, Doctor Doom, Nicole Furry, Hulk, Iron Mandrill, Professor X and Silverback Surfer.
+They consist of Black Bolt, Cleook, Doctor Doom, Nicole Furry, Hulk, Iron Mandrill, Professor X, and Silverback Surfer.

 Ultimate Universe

-As the Maker escapes Earth-616, he comes across Earth-6160, deciding to alter its history, and establishing himself as its Imperator.
-He reshapes the global status quo and forms an equivalent of the Illuminati known as The Maker's Council.

-The Council is composed by world leaders of the incorporated nation-states created since history started to diverge with the Maker's arrival in 1963, functioning as a worldwide form of shadow government.
-It follows his personal philosophies, perpetuating a constant state of war economy between the members' power blocs as their populace is kept controlled and unaware of the artificial nature of international conflicts.
-The group initially consists of Obadiah Stane, Emmanuel da Costa, Captain Britain, Lord Ra, Lord Khonshu, the Rasputin family (consisting of Colossus, Magik, and Omega Red), Hulk, and the Harada-Yoshida Alliance (consisting of Emperor Sunfire, Viper, and Silver Samurai).
+The Maker's Council, a group based on the Illuminati, appears in the Ultimate Universe imprint.
+This version of the group was founded by the Maker and consists of world leaders, functioning as a worldwide shadow government.
+The group consists of Obadiah Stane, Emmanuel da Costa, Captain Britain, Lord Ra, Lord Khonshu, the Rasputin family (consisting of Colossus, Magik, and Omega Red), Hulk, and the Harada-Yoshida Alliance (consisting of Sunfire, Viper, and Silver Samurai).

-Following Stane's death during an assault on Latveria, Howard Stark is appointed in his place as the ruler of the North American Union, but he eventually rebels against the Maker and traps him inside his City, forcing the Council to deal with his absence as they decide to redistribute the Union's territories among themselves.
-They conduct a false flag attack on Stark Tower using a Stark/Stane satellite, causing thousands of casualties in the Manhattan area, framing Tony Stark and his allies as terrorists.